alex-wey/search/README.md

 The third class is called Querier.scala, which contains methods that read in the multiple txt files in order to produce and call upon three HashMaps.
 The first one contains words and ISPairs.
-An ISPair is an object we created in a fourth class called ISPair.scala, which represent a word's id and score (ISPair.id returns the id and ISPair.score returns the score).
+An ISPair is an object I created in a fourth class called ISPair.scala, which represent a word's id and score (ISPair.id returns the id and ISPair.score returns the score).
 The second one contains titles and their corresponding id's.
 Lastly, the third one contains titles and their corresponding PageRanks.